rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 ---

-We built a tool, Revisar, our technique for learning useful code edits in Java using revision histories.
+We built a tool, Revisar, that automatically learns useful code edits in Java using revision histories.
 Given code repositories as input, Revisar works as follows: 1) it picks every edit of the across multiple repositories; 2) it groups similar edits using some fancy technique; 3) it generalizes the edits in transformations that can be applied to code.
 All transformations we discovered can be found [here](https://1drv.ms/b/s!Am3WpmEXpcZF4EY30E0InLgnYSMZ), but, in this post, we present some of the most common cool transformation developers perform to java code that Revisar automatically discovered!

 String to Character
 -------------------